I believe every business can benefit from going through the online brand building process.

 - Using the power of time to build brand recognition and brand equity

-Online business branding means answering thought-provoking questions
+Online brand building means answering thought-provoking questions

 What I love about the branding process is that creating a brand obligates you to answer some pretty profound questions about your business, often before you’ve started building it.